ItsDrike/dotfiles/guides/06_TPM_UNLOCKING.md

-If you're using a bootloader, I'd recommend also trying to modify the kernel parameters, to make sure that TPM does not release the key anymore, and you will be prompted to enter it manually.
+If you're using a bootloader, I'd recommend also trying to modify the kernel parameters, to make sure that TPM does not release the key anymore, and you will be prompted to enter your full disk decryption key manually.

 ## Moving to a recovery key